 Stefano Baldassi, Head of Neuroscience at Meta along with Stephanie Rosenberg, also from Meta, presented Designing for the Future of Spatial Computing.
 Baldassi enlightened the participants on Meta’s research, neuroscience and UX design team project on design guidelines for AR (Augmented Reality), which were created to spark conversations on communication, creation and collaboration enhancement through AR.

-Richard Johnson, VR Scriptwriter of Zero K added some drama to the workshop mix with Switching from Scriptwriting Movies to VR.
+Richard Johnson, VR Scriptwriter from Zero K added some drama to the workshop mix with Switching from Scriptwriting Movies to VR.
 Constantly drawing comparisons between traditional scriptwriting for theatre and film, and for VR, Johnson presented the challenges of writing for VR and its advantage over other narrative forms with its immersive nature.

 Continuing with the fascinating subject of stories, Loïc Baillard, GoPro’s VR Trainer, held a workshop on What’s New with 360° Video Post Production?
 Baillard introduced the latest innovations from Kolor – GoPro’s spherical division, explained the challenges experienced by VR creators and shared the step by step tricks on producing seamless experiences with special programmes for editing the visual content.